Primary Education (5-11) with QTS BA (Hons)

 About the course

-Our Primary Education with Qualified Teaching Status (QTS) degree will give you the skills to engage, motivate and inspire children.
-The three-year degree will equip you with the depth of knowledge, skills and understanding required to become an outstanding and ambitious Primary Teacher.
-You will be given a range of opportunities to gain significant experience teaching in a wide range of our partner schools.
-As an ambitious Hope Teacher you will have moral purpose and an enthusiastic, innovative and flexible approach.
+Our Primary Education degree with Qualified Teaching Status (QTS) helps you engage and inspire children.
+This three-year course gives you the knowledge and skills to become an outstanding primary teacher.
+You will gain valuable experience teaching in various partner schools.
+As a Hope Teacher, you will embrace a moral purpose and maintain an enthusiastic, innovative, and flexible approach.

 National Curriculum